A Danube River Cruise is a wonderful experience

 Ah, the night-time entertainment – corny, yes; fun, more so.
 I usually avoid karaoke, but here, it’s just another excuse to laugh yourself silly.
 Rather than a contest to judge the best singers, it instead – intended or not – became an exercise in which group sounded the most hilariously awful.
 And the crew talent show?
 Okay, so maybe it looked like a bunch of 10-year-olds in their first school production.
 Suffice it to say that when the kitchen staff did Swan Lake, it was downhill from there, prompting the ship’s captain to implore, “Whatever happens on board, stays on board!”
 And then there were the horse races.
 Don’t even ask.
 Let’s just say that it involved a lot of shots.
 So, another boring night.

-The crew adds a local touch
+The crew adds a local touch to a Danube River cruise

 And when we weren’t laughing, we were learning something.
 “Growing Up Behind the Iron Curtain,” conducted by our Four Musketeers, revealed personal experiences from their teenage years: how their families were impacted by the Soviet domination of their countries until the end of Communism there in 1989.
 Homes were confiscated, fortunes lost, food rationed, travel prohibited, spies in communities, labor camps.
 Their schoolbooks were the same as had been used for generations, and they didn’t discover until later how much misinformation they contained.
 Again – eye-opening.